warmodroid/shared-preferences-in-flutter/README.md

-# save_data
+# Shared preferences in Flutter

-A new Flutter which shows you how to use shared preferences in the Flutter.
+A Flutter app which shows you how to use shared preferences.

 ## Getting Started